emilk/egui/README.md

-# Emigui
+# Egui
-(Experimental, Modularized Immediate mode Graphical User Interface)

 An immediate mode GUI library written in Rust.
-For web apps or native apps.
+Works anywhere you can draw textured triangles.

 ## Goals:
 * Lightweight